-The Bible and Theology program at Asbury University is for anyone with a passion for Jesus Christ, a desire for a deeper understanding of God’s Word and a heart for service to others.
+The Bible and Theology program at Asbury University builds on your passion for Jesus Christ and fosters a desire for a deeper understanding of God’s Word and a heart for service to others.

 Biblical and Theological Studies span a range of disciplines.
 These include Old Testament, New Testament, hermeneutics (the art and science of interpretation) and theology (including biblical, systematic, historical and pastoral theology).